hipe/tmx/zerk/doc/issues/051-the-feature-branch-structure-pattern.md

 ## an interface superset (i.e guideline), not an interface

-one key "thing" about operator branches is that it's not a strict "interface" per se, but more of a set of method names with well-defined semantics, acting as a sort of "guideline" for how collections should be interfaced; for lack of any compelling reason not to. participating clients are free to cherry-pick whichever methods from this set it makes sense to. and so:
+one key "thing" about feature branches is that it's not a strict "interface" per se, but more of a set of method names with well-defined semantics, acting as a sort of "guideline" for how collections should be interfaced; for lack of any compelling reason not to. participating clients are free to cherry-pick whichever methods from this set it makes sense to. and so:

-  - it *cannot* be assumed that anything calling itself an operator branch responds to any *particular* one of these methods.
+  - it *cannot* be assumed that anything calling itself an feature branch responds to any *particular* one of these methods.

-  - it *can* be assumed that anything calling itself an operator branch implements at least one (and probably a few) of these methods.
+  - it *can* be assumed that anything calling itself an feature branch implements at least one (and probably a few) of these methods.

 but we categorize these into "essentials" and "extras":